-Indian healthtech startup Phable raises $12 million to serve patients with chronic conditions – TechCrunch
+Indian health tech startup Phable raises $12 million to serve patients with chronic conditions – TechCrunch

 The Bangalore-based startup has built a full-stack solution to process all these transactions.
 It has also developed what it claims to be the world’s largest integration with medical IoT devices.

-The purpose of this is to automatically collect patients’ data so that doctors can keep a better track of their progress.
+The purpose of this is to automatically collect patients’ data so that doctors can keep better track of their progress.
 The app also enables patients to share what medicine they are taking, and the frequency of the intake.

-In an interview with TechCrunch, Phable co-founder Sumit Sinha explained that patients often become less disciplined about taking full dose of their medication once they start to see improvements in their conditions.
+In an interview with TechCrunch, Phable co-founder Sumit Sinha explained that patients often become less disciplined about taking the full dose of their medication once they start to see improvements in their conditions.

 Phable has created a more transparent and real-time communication channel that allows a doctor to nudge their patients to take their medicine on time, and make any necessary changes to the lifestyle or medication cycle, or request a follow-up appointment.
 The app itself can be used for tele-consultation, the demand for which has skyrocketed in recent quarters as coronavirus forced people to stay indoors.